The best electric secateurs and pruners in 2026 – as tested by our experts

-Take the pain out of pruning with our pick of the best battery powered secateurs in 2024
+Take the pain out of pruning with our pick of the best battery powered secateurs

-Powered by lithium-ion battery and activated by a trigger that opens and closes the blades, they're designed for cutting branches up to 30mm thick quickly and efficiently.
+Powered by a lithium-ion battery and activated by a trigger that opens and closes the blades, they're designed for cutting branches up to 30mm thick quickly and efficiently.
 They can even take the place of loppers, making your pruning tasks even more efficient as there’s no time wasted swapping from tool to tool.
-Many are also part of a wider cordless system with their battery and charger fitting all the tools in the range – so once you’ve invested in a tool and battery set, you’ll save money when you buy further bare tools in the future.
+Many are also part of a wider cordless system with their battery and charger fitting all the tools in the range, so once you’ve invested in a tool and battery set, you’ll save money when you buy further bare tools in the future.

-The best electric secateurs to buy at a glance
+Best Buy electric secateurs at a glance

 - Best electric secateurs for ease of use: Stihl ASA 20 cordless secateurs